 In such a way, communication and interaction between different fields is encouraged.
 Cooperation between numerical and mathematical scientists is necessary.
 By interchanging ideas, we hope we will reach our goal in next few years, and obtain interesting physical results and predictions.
 It is our personal view that exciting revolutions in numerical relativity are coming soon.

 Acknowledgment

-This review is based on the series of works with Gen Yoneda.
 HS is supported by the special postdoctoral researchers program at RIKEN, and this work was supported partially by the Grant-in-Aid for Scientific Research Fund of Japan Society of the Promotion of Science, No. 14740179.